Lionesses' record goalscorer White retires

 She made her international debut against Austria in March 2010 and went on to make 113 England appearances.

-White led the line as the Lionesses beat Germany in a dramatic Euro 2022 final at Wembley last month to win their first major women's tournament.
+White, a three-times England women's player of the year, led the line as the Lionesses beat Germany in a dramatic Euro 2022 final at Wembley last month to win their first major women's tournament.

 She retires one short of equalling Wayne Rooney's record of 53 goals for England.